How do I interpret the goal page?

 10. Click Advanced Entry to toggle to text-based data entry.

-This allows you to enter older data, and also lets you enter multiple datapoints at once.
+This allows you to enter older data and/or multiple datapoints at once.
 You can read more about how to format your data for this form on the What is my data? page.

 11. The Commitment tab.